quonext/sphinx_quonext_theme/README.rst

 TODO
 ====

-* Separate some sass variables at the theme level so you can overwrite some basic colors.
+* Separate some sphinx-rtd-theme variables at the theme level so you can overwrite some basic colors.